 - Request submitted no more than 24 hours before flight

 - Request submitted no less than 1 hour before flight

 Please note: The FAA will not issue in-flight authorizations to operators of non-equipped aircraft, nor will air traffic control (ATC) facilities accept requests for these types of authorizations by telephone.

 For more information on ADAPT, please visit our ADAPT information page.

 What other surveillance solutions were examined for NextGen and what were the reasons for the decision to implement ADS-B over other alternatives such as Loran enhancement, ground station Mode C transceivers, or Mode S?

 The FAA determined the new surveillance system would need to supply these capabilities to lay the foundation for NextGen:

 - Core Surveillance.
 Perform as well as or better than today's surveillance system, while also enabling multifunction capabilities.
 Deliver services cost-effectively.

 - Cockpit Advisory Services.
 Provide traffic, weather, and database products to improve pilots' situational awareness and decision-making abilities.

 - Cockpit Critical Services.
-Enable advanced cockpit display applications that would improve capacity by allowing aircraft to fly safely with less separation and ultimately transfer some separation responsibility from air traffic control to the pilot.
+Enable advanced cockpit display applications that would improve capacity by allowing aircraft to fly safely with improved efficiency and reduced spacing between aircraft.

 In its analysis, the agency also considered the possibility of doing nothing and retaining all existing radar sites until 2035.